The best point and shoot camera in 2024: easy to use cameras to fit every pocket

 While the RX100 VI costs more than most cameras on this list (and more than some of them combined!), we couldn’t leave it out for the simple reason that it's pretty much the best there is.

-It’s all here, and housed in a camera small enough to pop into a pocket – provided you don’t mind a few of the controls being a little fiddly to use.
+It’s all here, and housed in a camera small enough to pop into your pocket – provided you don’t mind a few of the controls being a little fiddly to use.
 And it all comes with a reassuringly expensive price tag!
-If you like the sound of the RX100 VII but are put off by the cost, check back through previous models in the Sony RX100 series – they are all without exception very good, and most are popular enough to still be in production.
+If you like the sound of the RX100 VII but are put off by the cost, check back through previous models in the Sony RX100 series – they are all very good, and most are popular enough to still be in production.

-Read our full Sony Cyber-shot RX100 VII review for more details
+Read more: Sony Cyber-shot RX100 VII review

 Best point and shoot zoom camera